 The upper fit is quintessential Hoka One One; a snug wrap that holds the foot securely over uneven surfaces.

 The Wildhorse has all the bits and pieces required of an excellent all-purpose trail running shoe.
 There’s a protective rock plate under an outsole that uses a sticky rubber for traction.
 The cushioning needs are met by the thick EVA foam midsole and a heel Zoom Air bag.

 The mesh part of the upper allows ventilation during warm summer runs while the synthetic welding over the toe and midfoot add support and protection.

 5) Salomon Sense Ride 2 – wet and dry trails

-The Salmon Sense Ride is a goldilocks shoe in which everything feels right.
-The sleeved upper has a quick bungee lacing and a comfortable yet protective fit.
+The Salmon Sense Ride 2 is a goldilocks shoe in which everything feels right.
+The sleeved upper has a quick bungee lacing with a comfortable yet protective fit.
 The ride is adequately cushioned for long-distance runs thanks to the Ortholite insole and EVA midsole.

-This also happens to be a trail shoe which suits different surface conditions.
+This trail shoe is versatile enough for different surface conditions.
 The Contagrip MA rubber is designed for wet, dry, and loose gravelly surfaces.
 And all of this is packed into a respectable 9.5 ounces/270 grams frame.

 Technical trail running.